-Students will be able to:
+After successfully completing this course, students will be able to:

 - Design a learning activity or unit that integrates technology and pedagogy.

-- Assessment Strategies
+- Designing Assessment

-Required Text and Materials
+Required text and materials

 Computer with internet access required.

 Open Learning Faculty Member

 An Open Learning Faculty Member is available to assist students.
-Primary communication is through the Learning Environment's "Mail" tool or by phone.
-Students will receive the necessary contact information at the start of the course.
+Students will receive the necessary contact information at the start of your course.